ohnotnow/code-investigator/README.md

 uv sync
 ```

-No platform-specific steps are required—`uv sync` reads your project’s declared dependencies and installs them in a virtual environment automatically.
+No platform-specific steps are required—`uv sync` reads your project’s declared dependencies and installs them in a virtual environment automatically.  **Note:** at the moment it is hard-coded to use an OpenAI model - so you need to set your OPENAI_API_KEY appropriately.

 ---